-I read somewhere recently that if you want to break habits and form healthier alternatives, moving house is the way to go, which means I’m in for a shake-up soon.
-Of course there are other opportunities to break habits and often we forget due to wanting to cling hard to old but possibly unproductive habits, that breakups and new relationships are a wonderful opportunity to evolve.
+I read somewhere recently that if you want to break habits and form healthier alternatives, moving house is the way to go.
+This means I’m in for a shake-up soon, haha.
+Of course, there are other opportunities to break habits, and often we forget due to wanting to cling hard to old but possibly unproductive habits, that breakups and new relationships are a wonderful opportunity to evolve.

-Part of the grieving and moving forward process is creating new responses to cues and triggers where you’ve typically reached for or relied upon your ex, such as boredom, loneliness, validation seeking, stress, tiredness, desire to escape etc. You have to be more self-reliant and self-soothe in these situations, and where things go awry is where you keep looking to your ex (or a substitute) in these situations and this increases the lack of personal security you feel as well as the pain.
+Part of the grieving and moving forward process is creating new responses to cues and triggers where you’ve typically reached for or relied upon your ex—for example, boredom, loneliness, validation seeking, stress, tiredness, desire to escape.
+You have to be more self-reliant and self-soothe in these situations.
+Where things go awry though is where you keep looking to your ex (or a substitute) in these situations, and this increases the lack of personal security you feel as well as the pain.

-New relationships also offer the opportunity to go down a different path and this is much easier to do when you have the self-awareness that comes with being willing to learn from the insights gained from your prior relationships.
+New relationships also offer the opportunity to go down a different path.
+This is much easier to do when you have the self-awareness that comes with being willing to learn from the insights gained from your prior relationships.
 With each relationship you get to understand you a bit more and where you also need to step up for yourself to ensure that you’re representing your needs, expectations and wishes.

 New relationships are an opportunity to evolve and grow regardless of the outcome.

-There won’t be this sense that you’ve lost out on somebody making you ‘whole’ at last and you’re not being caught out by stubbornness and feeling away due to having had your pattern on repeat.
-You won’t feel too afraid to gain new insights because once you’ve grieved the loss and the dust has settled, what you learn from the experience takes you a step closer to a more fulfilling relationship and it provides you with some self-knowledge.
-You may even feel proud or empowered due to how you handled a situation or just knowing that you weren’t pretending to be something that you’re not in order to fit in with somebody who was actually unfolding.
+When you recognise what you need to about a relationship experience, there won’t be this sense that you’ve lost out on somebody making you ‘whole’ at last.
+Stubbornness and feeling away due to having had your pattern on repeat won’t grip you.
+You won’t feel too afraid to gain new insights because once you’ve grieved the loss and the dust has settled, what you learn from the experience takes you a step closer to a more fulfilling relationship, and it provides you with some self-knowledge.
+You may even feel proud or empowered due to how you handled a situation or just knowing that you weren’t pretending to be something that you’re not to fit in with somebody who was actually unfolding.

-We do have an awareness of what does and doesn’t feel good and what does and doesn’t work for us – we just may not be living up to these values, possibly due to being sidetracked by fear or eagerness to please and to be seen in a certain way.
+We do have an awareness of what does and doesn’t feel good and what does and doesn’t work for us, we just might not be living up to these values.
+We get sidetracked by fear or eagerness to please or to control how we’re perceived by others.
 Sometimes we crave the feeling of validating ourselves off of another person changing and being in our uncomfortable comfort zone more than we want the feeling of peace that comes with getting on with the business of living instead of living in the past.

 When our past behaviours start showing up in present situations, it’s time to ask: What can I learn here?

-This isn’t about owning other people’s behaviour but instead it’s about recognising that we’re defaulting to thinking and behaviour that we know won’t benefit us.
-It’s also recognising that if we want how we feel or the types of situations we typically find ourselves in to change, we have to change.
+This isn’t about owning other people’s behaviour.
+Instead, it’s about recognising that we’re defaulting to thinking and behaviour that we know won’t benefit us.
+It’s also accepting that if we want how we feel or the types of situations we typically find ourselves in to change, we have to change.

-We can look the similarities between a past and present situation but it’s also important to look at what’s different.
-Aside from the fact that they may not actually be the same beyond our reaction or surface similarities, it’s also important for us to note that we are not even the same person we were previously.
-We are smarter, stronger, and more self-aware… if we want to be.
+Aside from the fact that they may not be the same beyond our reaction or surface similarities, it’s also important for us to note that we are not even the same person we were previously.
+We are smarter, stronger, and more self-aware, if we want to be.

-There’s some benefit in understanding the behaviour of those we typically engage with but there’s an even greater benefit in understanding our own typical habits and where we can make adjustments to avoid relationship insanity – carrying the same baggage, beliefs, and behaviours and choosing same people different packaging but expecting a different result and then being surprised when it’s not… and then lather, rinse, repeat.
-If you’re tired of this cycle, you have an opportunity to break out – grab it.
+There is some benefit in understanding the behaviour of those we typically engage with.
+There’s an even greater benefit, however, in understanding our own typical habits and where we can make adjustments to avoid relationship insanity.
+This is where we carry the same baggage, beliefs, and behaviours and choose same people different packaging but expect a different result.
+And then we’re surprised and disappointed when it’s not, and then lather, rinse, repeat.
+If you’re tired of this cycle, you have an opportunity to break out.
+Grab it.